 Senate Inquiry hearing - Design, scope, cost-benefit analysis, contracts awarded and implementation associated with the Better Management of the Social Welfare System initiative

-As an advocacy organisation we have not had people with significant disability coming to us in relation to automated debt recovery from Centrelink, nor have our advocacy partners.
-We are concerned there are many vulnerable people who are not on the DSP and will be caught up in automated processes.
+As an advocacy organisation, we have not had people with significant disability coming to us about automated debt recovery from Centrelink, nor have our advocacy partners.
+We are concerned many vulnerable people are not on the DSP and will be caught up in automated processes.

 NDIS code of conduct submission

-We welcome the introduction of the NDIS Code of Conduct and are encouraged that many of the recommendations made in previous consultations with respect to the NDIS Quality and Safeguarding Framework are part of the Code of Conduct.
-It’s important that people with disability continue to be engaged at all levels of system development to make sure their rights are upheld following the United Nations Convention on the rights of Persons with Disabilities.
+We welcome the introduction of the NDIS Code of Conduct.
+We are encouraged that many of the recommendations made in previous consultations concerning the NDIS Quality and Safeguarding Framework are part of the Code of Conduct.
+People with disability must continue to be engaged at all levels of system development to make sure their rights are upheld following the United Nations Convention on the Rights of Persons with Disabilities.

 You can read or download our submission in Word or PDF below: